Breakthrough (human rights): Nation Against Early Marriage

 Early marriage is a widespread problem in India, and is linked to an array of other gender-based issues, including low female education levels, domestic violence, teen maternity, and female disempowerment.
 Nation Against Early Marriage aims to address these challenges through eradicating early marriage by promoting healthy gender norms, male-female relationships, and acceptance of female sexuality.

 The program is being implemented on the ground in two Ranchi and Hazaribagh, Jharkhand, and Gaya, Bihar, all located in northern India.
 The program consists of mass media intervention, block-level training with NGOs, CBOs, self-help groups, and youth groups, and community mobilizations.

 Breakthrough produced public service announcement videos about the harms of early marriage.
 These Hindi-language videos urge fathers to reconsider if early marriage is best for their daughter.
 Breakthrough also produced mini-documentaries about girls who were confronted with early marriage, which are posted on Breakthrough's website.

-Gender-Biased Sex Selection

-Gender-biased sex selection (GBSS) is a result and an expression of cultural preference for sons.
-Son preference, in turn, is an expression of deeply rooted and long-held biases against women and girls.
-These biases are related to societal beliefs, norms, and practices that position girls as risks and burdens, and less worthy than sons of family investment.
-Bottom line, girls are not valued.
-These norms and practices run deep and their consequences reach far.
-In fact, among many communities, including those we work in: